expert-tester/expert-tester.github.io/_tabs/about.md

 ---

 ## About Me
-A passionate beginner CTF player.s
+A passionate beginner CTF player.